-According to our policy, each business unit's management is responsible for managing risks, i.e., ensuring the identification, assessment, and handling of risks."
+Our policy states that the management of the business unit is responsible for risk management, namely, ensuring the identification, assessment, and treatment of risks.

 Our integrated risk management contributes to the success of the organization's strategy and compliance with internal norms thanks to the identification, prevention, and mitigation of potential risks that may hamper the achievement of strategic objectives.